What karat is pure gold? Gold bars are made from 24K gold and the most pure.

 Alloy Buys Gold

 Do you have gold to sell?
 No matter the karat, Alloy Market wants to buy your gold.
-To get started, request a free Appraisal Kit.
+To get started, request a free Alloy Kit.
 We’ll ship it right to your door right away.

 Use the free, postage-paid parcel to safely ship your items to us for examination.
 We will conduct top-of-the-line testing to ensure the purity and weight of your piece and send you a detailed offer.
 When you accept the offer, we initiate payment the same day!